darkn3rd/blog_tutorials/kubernetes/eks/baseline/addons/aws_load_balancer_controller/tests/README.md

 ./run_matrix.sh --tier release           # kick off, check back later/overnight
 ```

-Fro these tests, a fresh cluster will be provisioned and then destroyed after every case finsihes, unless the `--keep-cluster` argument is passed.
+For these tests, a fresh cluster will be provisioned and then destroyed after every case finishes, unless the `--keep-cluster` argument is passed.
 The `logs/cluster.env` must already exist for this option.

 ### BYOC (Bring Your Own Cluster)

-If you already have a cluster theat meets the requirements for LBC, you can use that one instead with the `--existing-cluster` argument.
+If you already have a cluster that meets the requirements for LBC, you can use that one instead with the `--existing-cluster` argument.

 ```bash
 export EKS_CLUSTER_NAME=my-cluster